QENSlibrary/QENSmodels/tools/README.rst

 * ``run_tests.sh``

   This script runs unittests and doctests through the models in ``QENSmodels``.

+* ``Notebook_converter.py``

+  This Python script converts all the Jupyter notebooks in the `docs/examples` folder to Python scripts.
+These scripts are written in the `python_scripts` subfolder.
+The path to the reference datafiles is modified during the conversion.
+Any values in the Jupyter notebooks requiring input from `ipywidgets` widgets are set to default values also during the conversion process.

+  To convert the notebooks to Python scripts, in a terminal, "cd" to the `tools` folder and then type `python Notebook_converter.py`.

 Note that in order to open the Jupyter notebooks, you'll need `jupyter`, `numpy`, `matplotlib`, and `ipywidgets` (for interactive plots).